Question 1

 ▶️ Answer/Explanation

-(a) A compound containing carbon and hydrogen only.
+(a) A hydrocarbon is a compound containing only carbon and hydrogen atoms.

 (b)(ii) Cracking

-(c)(i) Contains at least one carbon-carbon double bond.
+(c)(i) Unsaturated means containing at least one carbon-carbon double bond (C=C).

 (d)(ii) Addition polymerisation